Highgrove House: History

 The Prince of Wales had looked at a number of properties in different counties before the duchy purchased Highgrove.
-The Prince of Wales rejected houses at Stoke Climsland in Cornwall and Orchardleigh in Somerset.
-The Prince of Wales was attracted to Gloucestershire as it was equidistant between London and Cornwall, and he had known the locality around Badminton since his childhood, often hunting with the Duke of Beaufort's Hunt.
+He rejected houses at Stoke Climsland in Cornwall and Orchardleigh in Somerset.
+He was attracted to Gloucestershire as it was equidistant between London and Cornwall, and he had known the locality around Badminton since his childhood, often hunting with the Duke of Beaufort's Hunt.

-The duchy's local holdings were expanded after the purchase of Highgrove, with the addition of Broadfield Farm, a 420 acres farm on the opposite side of Tetbury and other holdings to a total of 1112 acres by 1993.
+The duchy's local holdings were expanded after the purchase of Highgrove, with the addition of Broadfield Farm, a 420 acres farm on the opposite side of Tetbury, and other holdings to a total of 1112 acres by 1993.

-In 1981 model maker Rosalind Hudson made a scale model of Highgrove as a wedding present for the Prince and Princess of Wales.
+In 1981, model maker Rosalind Hudson made a scale model of Highgrove as a wedding present for the Prince and Princess of Wales.
 Hudson later altered the model as Highgrove was altered.

-Highgrove was initially occupied at weekends by the Prince and Princess of Wales, after their 1981 marriage, and their two children, Prince William and Prince Harry, spent much of their childhoods at the house.
+Highgrove was initially occupied at weekends by the Prince and Princess of Wales after their 1981 marriage, and their two children, Prince William and Prince Harry, spent much of their childhood at the house.

 Two former members of Highgrove's staff, butler Paul Burrell and housekeeper Wendy Berry, have chronicled their time at the house.
-Burrell's book A Royal Duty was published in 2003 and covers his time at Highgrove from the purchase of the house until Burrell's departure with Diana in 1995.
-Berry's 1995 book, The Housekeeper's Diary, detailed her time at Highgrove from 1984 to 1993 and it was the subject of an injunction from the High Court.
+Burrell's book A Royal Duty was published in 2003 and covers his time at Highgrove from the purchase of the house until his departure with Diana in 1995.
+Berry's 1995 book The Housekeeper's Diary detailed her time at Highgrove from 1984 to 1993 and was the subject of an injunction from the High Court.
 After publishing her book in the United States, Berry left the UK to avoid contempt-of-court charges.

-In 2021, the then Prince of Wales and Duchess of Cornwall spent the COVID-19 lockdown at Highgrove and it was here where The Prince of Wales learnt of the death of his father and paid tribute to him in a televised short statement.
+In 2020, Charles and Camilla spent Christmas at Highgrove because the traditional Sandringham gathering was cancelled due to Covid-19.
+The following year, the then Prince of Wales and Duchess of Cornwall spent the COVID-19 lockdown at Highgrove, and it was here that the Prince learnt of the death of his father and paid tribute to him in a televised short statement.

-In January 2023, it was reported that the Orchard Tearooms at Highgrove House would be open to the public every Tuesday as a part of the Prince's Foundation Gloucestershire Winter Warmers initiative, which was set up to tackle loneliness and isolation in cold weather by providing warm spaces.
-On 6 May 2023 the newly crowned King and Queen returned to Highgrove House after their coronation.
+In January 2023, it was reported that the Orchard Tearooms at Highgrove House would be open to the public every Tuesday as part of the Prince's Foundation Gloucestershire Winter Warmers initiative, which was set up to tackle loneliness and isolation in cold weather by providing warm spaces.
+On 6 May 2023, the newly crowned King and Queen returned to Highgrove House after their coronation.
+In July 2026, the King and Queen privately hosted Prince Harry and Meghan, along with their children, at Highgrove.
+This was the first time the King had seen his grandchildren, Archie and Lilibet, since 2022.